-Strategies could be in Reserved state in the event that one of the Component Legs (the Outright) is in Reserved state.
-The strategy book will stay Reserved until all Component Legs are in Continuous state.
+As soon as one of the component legs of a strategy (Outright) is in Reserved state, the strategy book automatically moves into Reserved state.
+The strategy book will stay Reserved until all component legs are in Continuous state.

-Two scenarios apply in case strategies are Reserved intraday due to the Collar validation applied to the Strategy order book itself (i.e. not as the result of at least one Component Leg of the strategy being reserved).
+Three scenarios apply in case strategies are Reserved intraday due to the collar validation and not as the result of at least one component leg of the strategy being reserved.